 [Folding Memories from Afar]

 In a quiet corner of the venue, the Indonesian caregiver who tended to my grandfather until his final days sits silently folding paper lotuses.
 In Taoist tradition, folding these lotuses is a merit-making ritual typically performed by family members to guide the deceased to the Pure Land.
-This woman from another land, with no blood ties, participates in the family's mourning through the most traditional of Taiwanese customs.
-Her focused, gentle labor transcends nationality and duty, capturing a profound bond that mirrors the intimacy of family.
+This woman from another land, with no blood-ties to this event, still participates in the family's mourning through the most traditional of Taiwanese customs.

 [摺疊思念的異鄉人]